 Collaborative Fully-Funded PhD Scholarship in Public Health

-The Curtin University is delighted to offer a three year fully-funded PhD award in Public Health.
-The grant is available for an outstanding candidate to conduct research at the interface of Health Economics and Systems Modelling at the School of Public Health.
+The Curtin University is delighted to offer a three year fully-funded PhD scholarship in Public Health.
+The scholarship is available for an outstanding candidate to conduct research at the interface of Health Economics and Systems Modelling at the School of Public Health.

 Curtin University is an Australian public research university based in Bentley and Perth, Western Australia.
 The university is named after the 14th Prime Minister of Australia, John Curtin, and is the largest university in Western Australia, with over 58,000 students.